DENOVOSEQ - STEP BY STEP MODE USAGE

 - Transcriptomes: Oases

-Oases (Schulz et al., 2012) is a de novo transcriptome assembler powered by the Velvet assembler core with the aim to resolve transcripts from short read and long sequencing reads in the absence of any genomic reference.
-For more information, see the Oases manual at "https://www.ebi.ac.uk/~zerbino/oases/OasesManual.pdf" for more information.
+Oases (Schulz et al., 2012) is a de novo transcriptome assembler powered by a Velvet assembler core to resolve transcripts from short read and long sequencing reads in the absence of any genomic reference.
+For more information, see the Oases manual at "https://www.ebi.ac.uk/~zerbino/oases/OasesManual.pdf"

 - Transcriptomes: SOAPdenovo-Trans